Wavefront .obj file

-OBJ (or .OBJ) is a geometry definition file format first developed by Wavefront Technologies for its Advanced Visualizer animation package.
-The file format is open and has been adopted by other 3D graphics application vendors.
+OBJ (or .OBJ) is a geometry definition file format first developed by Wavefront Technologies for The Advanced Visualizer animation package.
+It is an open file format and has been adopted by other 3D computer graphics application vendors.

-The OBJ file format is a simple data-format that represents 3D geometry alone — namely, the position of each vertex, the UV position of each texture coordinate vertex, vertex normals, and the faces that make each polygon defined as a list of vertices, and texture vertices.
+The OBJ file format is a simple data-format that represents 3D geometry alone – namely, the position of each vertex, the UV position of each texture coordinate vertex, vertex normals, and the faces that make each polygon defined as a list of vertices, and texture vertices.
 Vertices are stored in a counter-clockwise order by default, making explicit declaration of face normals unnecessary.
 OBJ coordinates have no units, but OBJ files can contain scale information in a human readable comment line.

 File format

 Anything following a hash character (#) is a comment.